kkozikowski4269/kkozikowski4269.github.io/index.md

 ## Projects

 ### Python RPG
-A short python console-based game in which the player must level up while navigating through a dungeon to the final boss.
+A python console-based game in which the player must level up while navigating through a dungeon to the final boss.
 The player fights enemies in turn-based RPG style battles, collecting items to help the player progress through the game.
 The game allows the player to save the state of the game as well as save/load multiple other player files.
 <div align="center">
 <img src="python_rpg_start.gif" width=300 height=250> <img src="python_rpg_battle.gif" width=300 height=250>  <img src="python_rpg_levelup.gif" width=300 height=250>
 </div>